Fast Optical Transients from Stellar-Mass Black Hole Tidal Disruption Events in Young Star Clusters: Electromagnetic signatures

-$\bullet$ \textit{Mass outflow from partial tidal disruption:} If prior to its tidal disruption, a main sequence star is tidally captured by a BH, such that a small amount of orbital energy is deposited into the star \citep[e.g.,][see left-most panel of Figure \ref{fig:TDE} for illustration]{Fabian1975}, a small amount of debris may be unbound from the star.
+Although it remains to be determined whether bright radio emission is a defining feature of the FBOT class broadly, radio emission (consistent with self-absorbed synchrotron radiation) is observed for the AT2018cow, ZTF18abvkwla, and CSS161010 events.
+This radio emission suggests the presence of circumstellar medium with densities ranging from roughly $10-10^6\,\rm{cm}^{-3}$, for various observation epochs and for a range of microphysics assumptions \citep{Margutti2019,Ho2020,Coppejans2020}.
+If prior to its tidal disruption, a main sequence star is tidally captured by a BH, such that a small amount of orbital energy is deposited into the star \citep[e.g.,][see left-most panel of Figure \ref{fig:TDE} for illustration]{Fabian1975}, a small amount of debris may be unbound from the star.
 This may occur either through partial stripping by the BH at the first pericenter passage or during subsequent pericenter passages if the star's envelope expands due to energy injected through the tidal encounter.
-The detailed hydrodynamics of this process are well beyond the scope of this paper.
-However, we can speculate that, if this unbound ejecta of mass $M_{\rm{ej}}$ and velocity, $v_{\rm{ej}}\approx10^3\rm{km\,s}^{-1}$ (slightly larger than the escape velocity of the star) expands homologously with a constant density for a time $\Delta t$ before the main disruption event, a gaseous medium may form in the local vicinity of the BH.
-A simple estimate yields the following scaling for the ejecta density:

-In Figure \ref{fig:ejecta}, we show the gas density expected from Equation \ref{eq:ejecta_density} for various values of $M_{\rm{ej}}$ and $\Delta t$ (the assumed time elapsed between partial disruption and complete disruption of the star).
-For reference, the gray bands mark ranges of constant density inferred from radio observations of AT2018cow \citep{Ho2019}, ZTF18abvkwla \citep{Ho2020}, and CSS161010 \citep{Coppejans2020} $22$, $81$, and $99$ days after explosion, respectively.
-Also see Table \ref{table:comparison} for details.
-Again, we emphasize that this process is highly speculative, but note that in principle (i.e., assuming reasonable values of $M_{\rm{ej}} \sim 10^{-3}-10^{-2}M_{\odot}$ and $\Delta t \sim \rm{years}$), this may produce a CSM with density comparable to that inferred from observed radio emission of FBOTs.
-More detailed hydrodynamic models of disruption and outflow of unbound ejecta are required to calculate the radial density profile and test this possibility.
+The circumstellar medium density inferred from radio emission may be produced by a small amount of ejecta ($\lesssim10^{-2}M_\odot$) homologously expanding for a few years at a speed of $10^3\,\rm km\,s^{-1}$.
+More detailed hydrodynamic models of the disruption process are required to calculate the radial density profile and predict the radio emission.